Videogame maker says study shows its game helps manage ADHD symptoms

 Children in the pilot study - 80 aged between eight and 12, half of which had ADHD - showed improved working memory and levels of attention, and some parent ratings of symptoms also rose, according to the results presented at the American Academy of Child and Adolescent Psychiatry’s 62nd annual meeting.

-The company, Akili Interactive Labs, said it would now “move full steam ahead” into a full randomized trial, that if successful would support a filing with U.S. regulator, the FDA.
+The company, Akili Interactive Labs, said it would now “move full steam ahead” into a full randomised trial, that if successful would support a filing with U.S. regulator, the FDA.

 Medicating the condition is big business, with Shire - a leading maker of ADHD drugs, including Vyvanse - saying there were 63 million prescriptions for the condition in the United States last year, with just under half for children.